Patient Education

 Treatment Modalities

-This is a common soft tissue problem in neonates and may co-exist with developmental dysplasia of the hip joint (DDH) and calcaneovalgus foot.
+About Torticollis This is a common soft tissue problem in neonates and may co-exist with developmental dysplasia of the hip joint (DDH) and calcaneovalgus foot.
 Over 90% may resolve spontaneously by six to 12 months.
 10 % cases need physiotherapy and about 5 % of these may progress to a rigid deformity.

+Physiotherapy and local injection of Botulinum toxin can help in the early stages of spasmodic torticollis and some cases of muscular torticollis.
 Once the deformity is established, surgery is usually recommended by four years of age to prevent or reverse the secondary associated features such as facial hypoplasia and improve the visual field.

 Surgery is safe and always performed under anesthesia with muscle relaxation.
 The technique involves a special type of muscle lengthening which you can discuss with your doctor.
 The child has to use a special differential collar for 6—12 weeks post-operatively.